 Another useful feature is the ability to reuse blocks, so you don’t have to make the same thing over and over again for different forms.
 You can also link forms together.
 This is particularly handy if users are filling out multiple forms, so they don’t have to fill out the same information every time.

-Once responses are submitted you can use the built-in data visualization tools to export graphs and tables, or publish them for people to access or download online.
+Once responses are submitted you can use the built-in data visualisation tools to export graphs and tables, or publish them for people to access or download online.

-A downside of Formsite is that costs can add up.
+There are two main downsides to Formsite: it’s pricey, and you can’t make a lot of forms.
 Even their priciest plan is limited to 100 forms per month, so be careful if you’re looking to make forms in bulk.